Vaishnavi-cyber-blip/Food_Recommend/README.md

 ## Features
 #### Personalized Recommendations
   Weather-Based Suggestions: Recommends dishes based on the current weather (e.g., hot soups for cold weather).
-  Mood-Based Suggestions: Adapts recommendations based on the user's mood (e.g., comfort food for a sad mood).
+  Mood-Based Suggestions: Adapt recommendations based on the user's mood (e.g., comfort food for a sad mood).
   Dietary Preferences: Filters dishes based on whether the user is vegetarian, non-vegetarian, on a diet, or has specific dietary restrictions.
-  Location-Based Recommendations: Suggests local dishes or restaurants nearby.
+  Location-Based Recommendations: Suggest local dishes or restaurants nearby.
   Eating Habits: Tailors suggestions for food lovers (gourmet choices) or casual eaters (quick and easy meals).

 ## Integration and APIs